Final Statement of the 2018 PAS Plenary Session

 From the PAS Plenary themes several frontiers in science disciplines may be highlighted

 Astronomy, Space: Thanks to improved instruments, in space and on the ground, cosmologists can trace the history of our expanding universe back to the first nanosecond.
-This progress brings into focus a new set of questions: What generated the observed ‘mix’ of atoms, dark matter and radiation?
+This progress brings into focus a new set of questions: What generated the observed ‘mix’ of atoms, dark matter, dark energy and radiation?
 Was ‘our’ big bang the only one?
-And the realization that there are billions of Earth-sized ‘habitable’ planets orbiting stars within our Galaxy, has initiated a vibrant new research effort, linking astronomy more closely with biology and environmental science.
-Due to these novel insights questions on the origin of life seem too become more approachable.
+And the realization that there are likely to be billions of Earth-sized ‘habitable’ planets orbiting stars within our Galaxy, has initiated a vibrant new research effort, linking astronomy more closely with biology and environmental science.
+Due to these novel insights questions on the origin of life seem to have become more approachable.

 III) Science addressing large humanities issues and their underlying causes